-Current marijuana use is often assessed by reported use in the past 30 days (30-day use).
+Current marijuana use is often assessed by reported use in the past 30 days (30-day use or past-month use).
 Past 12-month use is also included.

 National Survey on Drug Use and Health (NSDUH) and the Minnesota Survey of Adult Substance Use (MNSASU)